 Who We Are

-Omelagah, Inc. is a family-owned disability services provider, dedicated to providing high quality support services for adults with developmental disabilities in Northern California.
+Omelagah, Inc. is a family-owned disability services company, dedicated to delivering quality services for adults with developmental disabilities in Northern California.

 We support individuals with complex service needs (e.g., forensic, mental health, and behavioral), succeed in their home communities instead of institutional settings.
-We have extensive experience providing services to individuals with developmental disabilities with forensic involvement.
+We are best known for successfully supporting individuals with developmental disabilities with a history of forensic involvement.
 We strive to improve the lives of the people we support, through the implementation of person-centered practices in community-based programs.

-We exist to support individuals with developmental disabilities, who are difficult to serve, succeed in their home communities instead of institutional settings.
-We believe in the importance of giving people second chances in life.
+We exist to help people with developmental disabilities, live in their home communities instead of institutional settings.

-Today, Omelagah, Inc. employs approximately 150+ team members providing support services for individuals with developmental disabilities with complex service needs throughout Northern California.
+Today, Omelagah, Inc. employs approximately 150+ team members providing community-based support services for adults with developmental disabilities with complex service needs in Northern California.